How To Write An Effective Grant Proposal | A Nonprofit’s Guide

 1. Be Prepared

-Commit yourself to apply to a grant only if you match all the foundation’s qualifications and you’re willing to research and write tailored applications for each foundation.
-Also, apply only for the kinds of funding you already identified you are pursuing in your fundraising plan.
+Commit yourself to applying for a grant only if you match all the foundation’s qualifications and are willing to research and write tailored applications for each foundation.
+Only for the kinds of funding you already identified you are pursuing in your fundraising plan.
 This will save everyone time and energy.

-Additionally, make sure you have the resources and time to research foundations and grant writing opportunities for your organization.
-Really ask yourself if your organization has the capacity to accomplish what is asked.
+Additionally, ensure you have the resources and time to research foundations and grant-writing opportunities for your organization.
+Ask yourself if your organization can accomplish what is asked.

-Furthermore, find a qualified writer who has experience writing grants, or invest in grant writing training for an existing staff member.
+Furthermore, find a qualified writer with experience writing grants, or invest in grant writing training for an existing staff member.

 Pro tip: Create a grant calendar that includes all the important dates and deadlines for grants you wish to apply for in the next year or two.